Colorado Mountain College Girls Lacrosse and Leadership Camp

 About Our Coaches

-Check in/out: Overnight and Extended Day Campers check in at 2pm on the first day and Check out at 1pm on the last day.
+Check in/out: Overnight and Extended Day Campers check in between 1-2:30pm on the first day at the dorms and Check out at 12pm on the last day.

 Age & Ability: Camp is open to ages 10-17 of all ability levels.